Proofs¶

 Conclude if the conclusion of the current goal (or

-) appears in the hypotheses.
-The hypothesis to be checked against may be directly specified usinghypothesis_id
+false) appears in the hypotheses.
+The hypothesis to be checked against may be directly specified usinghypothesis_id.

 - Tactic case hypothesis_idterm_pat¶